amritesh22/LWCEditor/README.md

 # Lightning Web Component Editor
-Sometimes you need are in a hurry or used to Developer console for editing code.
+Sometimes you are in a hurry or used to edit code in Developer console.
 This lwc component uses tooling api to allow editing of lwc components directly from salesforce.

 - To deploy using salesforce cli, use below command